Oblivion

 19. Love could also be considered a machine.
 Repeating machine: lake house, 70s vinyl, basketball, baseball.
 Who is more legitimate?
 Automation via love, automation via technology.
 I don't know!

 20. Jack calms the machine.
 The human-hunting drone.
 "Oooouuu" - as one would do with a horse.
-And the drone, agitated with the crowd around, calms down.
-Jack fixes and understands the technology in depth.
-He is a technical engineer.
+And the drone agitated with the crowd around calms down.
+Jack fixes and deeply understands the technology.
+He is an engineer technician.
 But he didn't understand underlying intentions.
 The people on the ground understand.

-21. The painting of the girl (hair like the muse, therefore, the muse) dragging herself towards the house cannot be just a supporting character.
-"Go back home".
+21. The picture of the girl (hair like the muse, therefore, the muse) dragging herself towards the house cannot be just a supporting character.
+"Return home".
 To paradise.
 Regurgitate the bitten apple.
 Get out of technology, whose villain, not by coincidence, is called "tet" (almost "tec").

 22. The kiss before the kamikaze-but-saving mission.
 The kiss.
 Saliva, feeling.
 Non-tinder, non-whatsapp.
 Dirty, sweaty.
 Non-technological, without super clean glass.
-Could our "DNA" - itself, yes! - speak?
-Could it scream even without vocal cords?
+Does our "DNA" - it itself, yes! - speak?
+Can it scream even without vocal cords?
 Does it sense its extinction?
 Its change via crispr-cas9.
 Its alteration.
 Video games, less and less sweat - even before messing with DNA.
 Cleanliness, distance.
 Nature turning into a zoo.
-Can our DNA understandably kick?
+Can our DNA understandably kick and scream?
 "I don't want to die", it would scream, perhaps in the form of arts, since it acts without vocal cords?
 Note that even if it's true - the DNA screams - it doesn't mean, at least not automatically, that it's correct.
-There is more chance of it being a selfish self-preservation, that is, without thinking about the "next DNA" to which it would yield its existence.
+More chance there is of being a selfish self-preservation, that is, without thinking about the "next DNA" to which it would give up its existence.
 I went far, just ignore it.

 23. The recording of the original Jack's original mission.
-The machine "tet" (tec!) used the real head of the mission at the time to create a cloned boss.
+The "tet" (tec!) machine used the true boss of the mission at the time to create a cloned boss.
 With the same "good morning", "what a wonderful day", "is everything okay?"
 "Dear".
 We try to "take to the future" our best selves in: spams, virtual attendants, automated messages.
 "How are you, [your name]?".
 "Is everything okay?".

-24. Tet (tec!) clones humans like making sausage with pigs.
+24. Tet (tec!) clones humans like one makes sausage with pigs.
 Side by side, on an industrial scale.
 What does it mean?

-25. Tet, technology, has the essence - the look - red.
-Again the cold war giving the hint about the real moral of tet (tec).
+25. Tet, the technology, has the essence - the look - red.
+Again, the Cold War giving the hint about the real moral of tet (tec).

-26. If this isn't our DNA trying to communicate, who is?
+26. If that's not our DNA trying to communicate, who is it?
 A hollywood director?

-Tet, the technology, responds.
-Jack doesn't even notice.
+Tet, the technology, replies.
+Jack doesn't even pay attention.

 Horace, at least in this film, speaks louder.

 Jack calls Tet (tec) Sally.
 Sally is known to be a technological modeling of the real Sally from the past.
 A video.
 Photoshopped to say other things, with the same face.
-Calling tet (tec) Sally, Jack doesn't hesitate to treat her like a spam, that is: throw a nuclear bomb into her heart.
+Calling tet (tec) Sally, Jack doesn't hesitate to treat her like spam, that is: drop a nuclear bomb in her heart.

 Says Jack 52, not 49.
 Can one clone - one spam - replace another?